duall/azerothcore-android/.github/README.md

 ## Install Dependencies (In termux android)
 You need to install the build and runtime dependancies:

-`pkg install git cmake make clang mariadb boost-headers boost-static`
+`pkg install git cmake make clang mariadb boost-headers boost-static libc++`

 ### Install Azerothcore
 Clone the project